ArpitSrivastavaIN/Mars-Recruitment/README.md

 -  Obstacles will be converted to coordinates so as to easily map them the North direction and South direction will affect the y coordinates and the East and West will decide the x coordinate.
 - A matrix size must be decided by finding the largest individual coordinate x or y and bee multiplied by 2 and 1 added to it
 - -Mapping obstacles on a 2d matrix in python is tough because the origin isn't at `map[0][0]` instead at `map[n, n]` where n is the maximum coordinate
 - - With this logic we iterate through the obstacle_ls and change the value of safe positions i.e 1 to 0 which represents obstacle.
-For better viewing the map the origin has been set to S
+For better viewing the map the origin has been set to S.
-#### Path finding :

 ### 3. Behaviour Tree:
 - File attached as pdf inside high dose.